-- 1. Minimise the cable length between the battery and the drive unit.
-Place the connectionbox so that the length of C3 is minimised. - 2.
+- 1. Minimise the distance between the battery and the drive unit.
+Make especially sure that the distance between the drive unit and connection box is kept to a minimum.
+The wires that come from the motor (C3) have a smaller cross-section and add to the voltage drop. - 2.
 Follow the recommended cable dimensions.
 See table 4.9.c. - 3.
 Make sure you use cable terminations that provide a good contact surface when connecting up.
 We recommend crimped cable terminations.
 Connections in the connecting box are via DIN rail plinths. - 4.
 Tinned conductors are recommended.